dns-groot/2020_SIGCOMM_Artifact_157/README.md

 Download and unzip the dataset.
 Let the `census` folder be placed in a folder named `data`.
 The compressed dataset is _~3&hairsp;GB_ and consists of _~8.1&hairsp;M_ files.

 :rotating_light: **Linux:** When decompressed the folder consumes  _~38&hairsp;GB_ on Linux due to the default _4&hairsp;KB_ block size on ext4.
 One of the plot generation scripts also generates _~1.3&hairsp;M_ files.
 The Linux system might give the error message `No space left on device` when decompressing even if there is plenty of disk place.
-[This happens when the filesystem runs out of inodes.](https://scoutapm.com/blog/understanding-disk-inodes) The Census dataset requires at least  _~45&hairsp;GB_ of unused disk space and also _~10.7&hairsp;M_ free inodes (can be checked using `df -ih`).
+[This happens when the filesystem runs out of inodes.](https://scoutapm.com/blog/understanding-disk-inodes) The Census dataset and the plot generation scripts together require at least  _~45&hairsp;GB_ of unused disk space and also _~10.7&hairsp;M_ free inodes (can be checked using `df -ih`).

-:warning: **Windows:** When decompressed the folder consumes only _~4&hairsp;GB_ on Windows [since majority of the files are less than _1&hairsp;KB_.](https://superuser.com/questions/1030800/how-can-a-files-size-on-disk-be-0-bytes-when-theres-data-in-it)
+:warning: **Windows:** When decompressed the folder consumes only _~4&hairsp;GB_ on Windows [since the majority of the files are less than _1&hairsp;KB_.](https://superuser.com/questions/1030800/how-can-a-files-size-on-disk-be-0-bytes-when-theres-data-in-it)

 ## Installation